trustoverip/tswg-cesr-specification/spec/spec.md

 In order to parse a Stream of Primitives with types from multiple text code tables efficiently, the first character in the text code must determine which code table to use, either a default code table or a code table selector character when not the default code table.
 Thus, the 1-character text code table must do double duty.
 It must provide selectors for the different text code tables and also provide type codes for the most popular Primitives that have a pad size of 1 that appears as the default code table.
 There are 64 Base64 characters (64 values).
 Only 12 tables are needed to support all the codes and code formats needed for the foreseeable future.
 Therefore, only 12 of those characters need to be dedicated as code table selectors, which leaves 52 characters that may be used for the 1-character type codes in the default table.
 This gives a total of 13 type code tables consisting of the dual purpose 1 character type or selector code table and 12 other tables.

-As described above, the selector characters for the Count code tables that best support interleaved JSON, CBOR, and MGPK are `-` and `_`.
+As described above, the selector characters for the Count Code tables that best support interleaved JSON, CBOR, and MGPK are `-` and `_`.
 The numerals `0` through `9` are used each to serve as a selector for the other tables.
 That leaves the letters `A` to `Z` and `a` to `z` as single character selectors.
 This provides 52 unique type codes for fixed-length Primitive types with raw binary values that have a pad size of 1.

 To clarify, the first character of any Primitive is either a selector or a 1-character code type.
 The characters `0` through `9`, `-`, and `_` are selectors that select a given code table and indicate the number of remaining characters in the text code.